Fat and Oil in Pizza Dough Explained: Why to Use It and How It Affects the Dough [Texture, Flavor & More]

 Oil and Fat in Dough: Introduction

 Note that ‘fat’ refers to any type of fat – whether it’s oil (of any kind), butter, margarine, shortening, or similar.
-In terms of its effect on the dough beyond flavor, all fats have a similar impact.
+In terms of their effect on the dough beyond flavor, all fats have a similar impact.

 From a technical standpoint, adding fat to dough ‘oils’ and ‘lubricates’ the dough.
 Essentially, the gluten structure and starch grains in the dough become coated with fat.